karpusa/meteor-less-react-starter-kit/README.md

 * Autoprefixer - Parse CSS and add vendor prefixes to CSS rules using values from the Can I Use website
 * I18n - Package that provides a comprehensive [i18n](http://www.i18nguy.com/origini18n.html) solution
 * jQuery - Meteor default include
 * ESLint - "Code linting" is the process of automatically checking your code for common errors or style problems.
-Verifies [Airbnb](https://github.com/airbnb/javascript/tree/master/packages/eslint-config-airbnb) styleguide, Meteor, React
+Verifies [Airbnb](https://github.com/airbnb/javascript/tree/master/packages/eslint-config-airbnb), Meteor, React styleguide

 ## Quickstart